Want the perfect workout program?

 All in all, it's not a medial head exercise per se, but it is fantastic for the medial head and it allows you to go relatively heavy, which is good for hypertrophy and strength.

-We recommend doing this exercise at the start of your workout, as it requires more energy, being that it is a compound movement.
+We recommend doing this exercise at the start of your triceps workout, as it requires more energy, being that it is a compound movement.

 Note: You can do this exercise with a barbell or dumbbells.